rayanedebbarh/THE-LOST-OASIS/README.md

 - Implemented a **Lua respawn script** to handle terrain loading differences between PC and mobile
 - Added **ambient sandstorm music** via SoundService with looped playback for an immersive desert atmosphere
 - Designed custom **game icon and thumbnail** assets at 512×512 and 1024×576 resolutions
+- Built a **coin collection system** using Lua touch detection and ServerScript logic
+- Created a **real-time leaderboard and HUD** using ScreenGui, LocalScript, and IntValue data binding

 ---